gkapetanakis/grace/README.md

 In short, two intermediate representations are used, one that closely matches the grammar of the language, and LLVM IR.

+## Data Flow

+'lexer.mll' tokenizes the input and passes the tokens to 'parser.mly' The functions of 'parser.mly' call functions from 'wrapper.ml' The functions of 'wrapper.ml' call functions from 'sem.ml', 'symbol.ml' The AST is created
+'codegen.ml' does the rest

 ## Nested Functions

 LLVM does not support nested functions, but Grace does.